 Program Models and Resources

 NGCP uses the following criteria to identify high-quality program models and resources.
-NGCP looks for program models and resources that include at least three of the four criteria.
 Practitioners are encouraged to use the criteria when reviewing and identifying potential program models and resources to use in their own programs.

 a.
-Program resource must be replicable in other geographic areas, communities, and situations.
-Program should not be dependent on access to a specific local resource such as a science museum, university, corporate headquarters, or geographic features unless such resources can be widely found in other areas.
+Program/resource should be able to be implemented in other geographic areas, communities, and situations.b.
+Program/resource should not be dependent on access to a specific local resource such as a science museum, university, corporate headquarters, or geographic feature unless such resources can be widely found in other areas.

 Evidence of Success

-Though resources designed for boys and girls are not automatically excluded, programs should have a clear focus on serving/attracting girls and/or use methodology based upon promising practices for educating girls in STEM disciplines.
+Though programs/resources designed for boys and girls are not automatically excluded, programs/resources should have a clear focus on serving/attracting girls and/or use methodology based upon promising practices for educating girls in STEM disciplines.